mezielabs/taskist/README.md

 ## Learn AdonisJS

 Want to learn how to build projects like this with AdonisJS?
-Checkout [Adonis Mastery](https://adonismastery.com), where you get to learn AdonisJS through practical screencasts.
+Check out [Adonis Mastery](https://adonismastery.com), where you get to learn AdonisJS through practical screencasts.